With the popularity and complexity of RC helicopters, my daily e-Mail load has exceeded my ability to respond to

 For me to give an accurate answer on a technical question, I need lots of information.
 "My heli won't fly anymore or spins around" unfortunately doesn't give me any useful info to help diagnose the problem.
 On top of that, trying to diagnose problems remotely is often impossible; but there are lots of common issues so as long as I have enough info, I will try my best to help.
 I might be right or I might drop the ball completely - there is no substitute for hands on diagnosis.

 Lastly, if you don't get a response, please don't take it personally.
-It simply means I either didn't get around to it yet, didn't have the time due to a heavy question day/s, you gave me an incorrect e-Mail address (that happens a lot), or perhaps the question was simply beyond my scope of knowledge & experience (again, I don't pretend for a second to know it all).
+It simply means I didn't have the time due to a heavy question day/s, you gave me an incorrect e-Mail address (that happens a lot), or perhaps the question was simply beyond my scope of knowledge & experience (again, I don't pretend for a second to know it all).

 If your feedback requires a response, I do my very best to get back within 24-48 hours, however, at busy times of the year such as Thanksgiving, Christmas, and Father's day, that time frame can likely double.
 I usually take Sundays off (flying time or the "honey-do list" you know).
 Again, e-Book customers are always given top priority.